abidanBrito/earth-33/README.md

 ![Ingame_screenshot](/img/earth-33.png)

 ## LICENSE
 This repository is released under the MIT license.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE.md](LICENSE.md) for more information.